wnew/fencing_scoring_box/README.md

 fencing_scoring_box
 ===================

-Fencing Scoring Box code for the arduino platform.
+Fencing Scoring Machine/Box/Apparatus code for the arduino platform.

 sw - Software, python code which communicates over the serial interface with the arduino